OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 In our navigation bar we made use of some directives like alligning some elements to the its right end as well as hiding those element on smaller screen size.
 You can explore more on the package later.

-But still the navigation is still not look nice, let's add the following stylesheets to your `app.component.css` file
+But still the navigation is still not look nice, let's add the following stylesheets to your `app.component.css` file;
 ```css
 mat-sidenav-container, mat-sidenav-content, mat-sidenav {
    height: 100%;